Troubleshooting Guide

 - Ensure the database exists and the user has appropriate permissions

-in your configuration - Check if SSL is required (
+- Check if SSL is required (

 secure: true